 Source: "Billboard Book of Top 40 Hits" by Billboard Publications, Inc.

-• "Fanciful" Christmas songs:
+• Popular and "Fanciful" Christmas songs:

 1. "All I want for Christmas (Is My Two Front Teeth)"